16th Annual Celebration of Student Scholarship and Creativity

 The effect of integrated pest management on honeybee nutrition intake

-Elizabeth, Glasspsool ’26, Environmental Biology major
+Elizabeth Glasspsool ’26, Environmental Biology major

 Owen Finnegan ’25, Environmental biology major